Home Theater Features

 Google Assistant: The Google Assistant will be supported by

-Sonos in 2018 through an over-the-network firmware update.
+Sonos later in 2019 through an over-the-network firmware update.

 Home Network Requirements: To access Internet music